Sohaibimran22/mean-stack/README.md

 ## About <a name="about"></a>

-The Project is dedicated for training of MEAN & MERN Stack development.
+The Project is dedicated for training of MEAN Stack development.
 The End product can be used as a boiler plate for future projects that are based on the similar dev technologies and SRS related but not limited to the following.

 - Authentication with Roles